n1207n/golang-snowflake/README.md

 - Sortable by UTC time
 - 41-bit timestamp info => 2^41 - 1 = 2199023255551 ms => 69 years
 - Sequence # => 2^12 = 4096 possible outcomes per millisecond

+## Things to check out
+- Sony took the original Snowflake ID generator design and tweaked the bit structure differently.
+Also written in Go and the ID generator is more performant and scalable.
+You should check it out [here](https://github.com/sony/sonyflake)
+- This repo is a toy implementation of Snowflake ID as I have mentioned.
+In the production environment, you'll need to make sure that all server instances will have same clock otherwise the timestamp portion is not idempotent.
+Zookeeper + NTP should be a good direction to explore further.